Congress of Lushnjë

-The Congress of Lushnjë (Kongresi i Lushnjës), historically documented by the name Mbledhja Kombiare Lushnje, was a conference of Albanian political leaders held from January 21 to January 31, 1920, in Lushnjë, Albania.
+The Congress of Lushnjë (Kongresi i Lushnjës), historically documented by the name Mbledhja Kombiare e Lushnjes (The National Assembly of Lushnja), was a conference of Albanian political leaders held from January 21st to January 31st of 1920, in Lushnje, Albania.

 Its objective was to deal with the issues arising from the military control of the country by mainly Italian and secondarily French troops and its political leadership by the pro-Italian Durrës-based government.
-Held in the residence of Kaso Fuga it was attended by 56 delegates from Albania, adjacent Albanian-inhabited territories and representatives of Albanian emigrant colonies.
+Held at the residence of Kaso Fuga, it was attended by 56 delegates from Albania, adjacent Albanian-inhabited territories and representatives of Albanian emigrant colonies.